PX4/PX4-user_guide/en/advanced_features/satcom.md

-# Satellite Communication System Manual
+# Iridium/RockBlock Satellite Communication System
-The satellite communication system ensures a long range high latency link between the ground station and the vehicle using RockBlock as the service provider for the Iridium SBD Satellite Communication System.
-Given good signal quality the latency is between 10 to 15 seconds.
+A satellite communication system can be used to provide long range high latency link between a ground station and a vehicle.

+This topic describes how to set up a system that uses RockBlock as the service provider for the Iridium SBD Satellite Communication System.
+Given good signal quality, users can expect a latency between 10 to 15 seconds.

+## Overview
+The following components are required for an operating satellite communication link:
+* A [RockBlock 9603](http://www.rock7mobile.com/products-rockblock-9603) module connected to a Pixhawk flashed with the PX4 Autopilot.
+* A message relay server running Ubuntu.
+* A ground station computer with QGroundControl installed and running Ubuntu 14.04 or 16.04 as the operating system.

 The link running cost consists of a line rental and per message cost:
 * Each module needs to be activated which costs £10.00 per month
 * Each message transmitted over the system costs one Credit per 50 bytes.
 Bundles of Credits can be bought from RockBlock for £0.04-£0.11 per Credit depending on the bundle size.

-The following components are required for an operating satellite commuication link:
-* A [RockBlock 9603](http://www.rock7mobile.com/products-rockblock-9603) module connected to a Pixhawk flashed with the PX4 Autopilot.
-* A message relay server running Ubuntu.
-* A groundStation computer with QGroundControl installed and running Ubuntu as the operating system.

 Notes:
-* It might be possible to run the system also on other OS but this has not been tested yet and therefore is not guaranteed to work.
+* It might be possible to run the system also on other ground station OS but this has not been tested yet and therefore is not guaranteed to work.
 * The [RockBlock MK2](http://www.rock7mobile.com/products-rockblock) can also be used but the RockBlock 9603 module is recommended as it is smaller and lighter while providing the same functionality.
 * Refer to the [RockBlock Documentation](https://docs.rockblock.rock7.com/docs) for a detailed explanation of the modules, running costs and RockBlock in general.